haochengxu/easychatbot/README.md

 ## Usage

-To use EasyChatbot, you can either:
+To use EasyChatbot, you can choose the following two ways:

-1. Import the component from the package directly:
+1. Import the component from the package directly(will pulish to npm):

 ```javascript
 import { Chatbot } from "../chatbot/main";